As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: NIFF's architecture

-For the lightweight models, the neural implicit function consists of three stacked $1 \times 1$ convolutions with one activation after the first one and one after the second one.
-The activation is kept the same, either ReLU or SiLU.
+For the smaller, lightweight models, the neural implicit function consists of three stacked $1 \times 1$ convolutions with one SiLU activation after the first one and one after the second one.
 The dimensions for the three $1 \times 1$ convolutions are as follows.
 We start with two channels and expand to eight channels.
 From these eight channels, the second $1 \times 1$ convolution suppresses the channels down to four.
 Afterwards, the last $1 \times 1$ convolution maps these four channels to the desired number of point-wise multiplication weights.

 For the larger models, we used four layers within the neural implicit function for NIFF.
-The structure is similar to all NIFFs between each $1 \times 1$ convolution an activation function is applied, either ReLU or SiLU.
+The structure is similar to all NIFFs between each $1 \times 1$ convolution a SiLU activation function is applied.
 The dimensions for the four layers are as follows.
 First from two to 16 channels, secondly from 16 to 128 channels and afterwards suppressed down from 128 to 32 channels.
 The last $1 \times 1$ convolution maps these 32 channels to the desired number of point-wise multiplication weights.

 We show that the smaller NIFF size for the lightweight models does not influence the resulting performance.
-Thus, we train the lightweight models with larger NIFFs (similar size as the larger models).
+Thus, we train a lightweight MobileNet-v2 with larger NIFFs (similar size as the larger models).
 The results are presented in Table \ref{tab:small_model_big_niff}.
-We can see that the networks do not benefit from the larger NIFF size.
-Hence, we assume that keeping the smaller NIFFs for lightweight models can achieve a good trade-off between the number of learnable parameters and performance.
+We can see that the network does not benefit from the larger NIFF size.
+Hence, we assume that keeping the smaller NIFFs for the smaller, lightweight models can achieve a good trade-off between the number of learnable parameters and performance.

+\paragraph{Low-resolution task} For all models trained on CIFAR-10 the NIFF architectures is kept the same.
+The neural implicit function consists of two stacked $1 \times 1$ convolutions with one ReLU activation in between.
+The dimensions for the two $1 \times 1$ convolutions are as follows.
+We start with two channels and expand to 32 channels.
+The second $1 \times 1$ convolution maps these 32 channels to the desired number of point-wise multiplication weights.

+\paragraph{Ablation on Separated Convolution} Further, we ablate our design choices to use separated depth-wise and $1\times1$ convolutions instead of full convolutions for efficiency.
+Hence, we train all ResNet and DenseNet networks with additionally separated convolutions (separated in depth-wise and $1\times1$ convolution) as well as our NIFF as full convolution.
+Tables~\ref{tab:imagenet}, \ref{tab:imagenet100} and \ref{tab:cifar10} show that using separated convolutions in the spatial domain performs slightly worse than the baseline but also reduces the amount of learnable parameters similarly to our NIFF.
+Using full convolutions in our NIFF leads to an increase in accuracy but also an increased amount of learnable parameters.
+Hence, we can see a clear trade-off between number of learnable parameters and accuracy.